 Taking GDPR head-on can look challenging at first.
 But, we have you covered.
 To have a full grasp of GDPR, read our ultimate guide to GDPR.
 For practical and actionable steps on GDPR compliance for startups, read on.

 Categorize all the personal data you collect and assess if you process any sensitive categories of personal data.
 If you do, you have to put additional provisions in place.
 This includes acquiring parental consent, a Data Protection Impact Assessment (DPIA) or appointing a Data Protection Officer (DPO).

-Ensure that the data you store and process in places other than your website are taken into account.
-This could be your email marketing tools, analytic platforms like Google Analytics, Hotjar, CRM softwares like Salesforce, Freshworks, Hubspot, accounting softwares, or payroll tools etc. You can use the GDPR self-assessment tool by ICO which caters to small and mid-sized businesses.
+Ensure that the data you store and process in places other than your website is taken into account.
+This could be your email marketing tools, analytic platforms like Google Analytics, Hotjar, CRM software like Salesforce, Freshworks, Hubspot, accounting software, or payroll tools etc. You can use the GDPR self-assessment tool by ICO which caters to small and mid-sized businesses.